-- Be aware of stress rippling through your organization
+Be aware of stress rippling through your organization

-Promoting positive mental health in a work environment often starts with acknowledging the challenges. - 2 Assess productivity expectations
+Promoting positive mental health in a work environment often starts with acknowledging the challenges.

+2 Assess productivity expectations

 Don't be afraid to tackle conversations about expectations, workload and productivity.
-Look for strategies to help employees get their work accomplished, for example, flexible deadlines or increased use of technology for basic or repetitive tasks. - Recognize that employees are dealing with different issues Employees may have additional stressors at home, like homeschooling children or caring for sick loved ones. - Foster connection
+Look for strategies to help employees get their work accomplished, for example, flexible deadlines or increased use of technology for basic or repetitive tasks.

+- Recognize that employees are dealing with different issues

+Employees may have additional stressors at home, like homeschooling children or caring for sick loved ones. - 4 Foster connection

 One of the biggest challenges is coping with the lack of social interaction.
-Find creative ways to foster connection, using video conferencing, messaging applications and collaboration software. - Communicate about health benefitsSending out a newsletter to remind employees of their coverage and providing links to telehealth services can help people get needed support.
+Find creative ways to foster connection, using video conferencing, messaging applications and collaboration software.

+5 Communicate about health benefits

+Sending out a newsletter to remind employees of their coverage and providing links to telehealth services can help people get needed support.

-For additional insight into leading your workforce through times of change, see Mental Wellness Support From a Surprising Source: Why and How to Prioritize Mental Health at Work.
+For additional insight into leading your workforce through times of change, see Mental Health and Working from Home: 7 Ways to Support Your Team.